aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 | Preferred DNS server | 8.8.8.8 |
 | Alternative DNS server | 1.1.1.1 |

-This configuration caused internet connectivity to fail because the IP address and gateway did not match the active network.
+The manually configured IP address and gateway did not match the active network.
+Because of this, the computer could not communicate correctly with the network gateway or the internet.

 ---